skytap/well-architected-framework/resiliency/README.md

 **Skytap on Azure: Azure Region, Skytap Region and connection to Azure Native Services**

-Within a given Azure region, Skytap Standard Power WMs and x86 VMs and Azure Dedicated S922 and x86 Bare Metal and Storage are connected via ExpressRoute to Azure Native Services as depicted below.
+Within a given Azure region, Skytap Standard Power VMs and x86 VMs and Azure Dedicated S922 and x86 Bare Metal and Storage are connected via ExpressRoute to Azure Native Services as depicted below.